How to Find WooCommerce Returning Customers & Improve Customer Retention

 WooCommerce new vs returning customers

-So, in this example, our repeat customers proportion is 74 to 117, which comes to 63% overall.
+In this example, the proportion of repeat customers is 74 to 117, which comes to 63% overall.

 But this information can be explored even further.
-You may want to know your WooCommerce new vs returning customers proportion in the last 30 days.
+You may want to know the proportion of your WooCommerce new vs. returning customers in the last 30 days.
 As we mentioned earlier, there are many ways to tackle this issue.
 We’ll use the “Placed an order” filter in this example.
 Here are the filters to find the new vs returning customers for the last 30 days (or any other period):

 • New customers in the last 30 days: “Placed a completed order in the last 30 days” (14 users)